Menu

 About Georgetown and its surrounding areas

-Things to Do in and Around Georgetown, Guyana:
+Things to Do in and Around Georgetown

 • Visit St. George's Cathedral – One of the tallest wooden churches in the world and a remarkable example of colonial architecture.